time::date

 };

-A virtual date; a date wrapper interface, which represents a date of uncertain validity.
-Its fields need not be valid observed chronological values.
+A virtual date of undetermined validity; a date wrapper interface.
 It is meant as an intermediary container for date information to be resolved with the realize function.

 This can be used to safely construct a new date piece-by-piece.
 Start with newvirtual, then collect enough date/time information incrementally by direct field assignments and/or with parse.
 Finish with realize.